What Is A Solstice?

 Zodiac: Capricorn, Sagittarius

-Spell workings of Yule: new beginnings, the future, balance, gratitude, release, peace, harmony, love, and increased happiness.
+Spell workings/themes: new beginnings, rebirth, the future, balance, gratitude, release, peace, hope, endings & cycles, introspection, and happiness.

 Witching you a very merry solstice 🌟🕯❤️️